Julieisbaka/Code-execution-api/langs.md

 Unrealscript(may be impossible)

-Rocoq(can be added with coqjs)
+Rocoq(can be added with Coqjs)

-Typescript(can be add as a package to node.js)
+Typescript(can be added as a package to node.js)

 Maple

 Magma

-Groovy(can be added to java)
+Groovy(can be added to Java)

-octave(verg similar to python - i think)
+octave(very similar to Python - I think)

 Gdscript(may be impossible)

-Cython (Can be added as a python package)
+Cython (Can be added as a Python package)

 BASIC